microsoft/azurelinux-tutorials/docs/packages/working_with_packages.md

 ## Tutorial: Customize your Image with Pre-built Packages

 In the previous section we described how the package lists are defined.
-In this section we will add a pre-built package to the core-packages.json file.
+In this tutorial we will add a pre-built package to the core-packages.json file.

 ### Add Latest Pre-Built Package